Alex I Askaroff

 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications worldwide.

 Over the last few decades Alex has been painstakingly building this website to encourage enthusiasts around around the Globe.

-See Alex Askaroff on Youtube:
+See Alex Askaroff demonstrating antique sewing machines on YouTube:

 The Dolly Varden Sewing Machine

 What on earth has Barnaby Rudge and Dolly Varden got to do with sewing machines and how was Charles Dickens involved?
 It is a fascinating tale of how powerful fashion and global networking was long before our modern world of computers and the Internet.

 The Dolly Varden period is almost unique in the history of fashion as it was based around one man's fictional description of a character that never even existed.
 Let me tell you the story of a craze that swept the world, all because of Charles Dickens.